-Changes in tax laws could have a material adverse effect on our business, cash flow, results of operations or financial conditions.
+Changes in tax laws and unclaimed property audits by governmental authorities could have a material adverse effect on our business, cash flow, results of operations or financial conditions.

 We are subject to tax laws, regulations, and policies of several taxing jurisdictions.
 Changes in tax laws, as well as other factors, could cause us to experience fluctuations in our tax liability and reporting obligations and effective tax rates and otherwise adversely affect our tax positions, cost of compliance, and/or our tax liabilities.
-Certain jurisdictions, such as Canada, the United Kingdom and France, have recently enacted or have proposed to enact a digital services tax on certain digital revenue streams.
+Certain jurisdictions, such as Canada, the United Kingdom and France, have enacted a digital services tax on certain digital revenue streams.
 Other jurisdictions, such as Brazil, have proposed indirect tax reform which may impose value added tax on the sales of electronically supplied services.
 Such laws and other attempts to impose taxes on e-commerce activities would likely increase the cost to us of operating our business, discourage potential customers from subscribing to our Platform, or otherwise adversely affect our business, results of operations or financial conditions.
-In addition, the E.U.'s Directive 2011/16/EU on administrative cooperation in the field of taxation (referred to as "DAC7"), which implements new digital platform reporting rules, may require us to modify our data processing and reporting practices and policies, which may cause us to incur substantial costs and expenses to comply.
+In addition, a number of U.S. states, the U.S. federal government, and foreign jurisdictions have implemented and may impose reporting or recording-keeping obligations for digital platforms.
+These new requirements may require us to modify our data processing and reporting practices and policies, which may cause us to incur substantial costs and expenses to comply.

-Finally, the Organization for Economic Cooperation and Development has proposed the Pillar One framework as part of the OECD/G20 Base Erosion and Profit Shifting (BEPS) Project, which would revise existing profit allocation and nexus rules to require profit allocation based on location of sales versus physical presence for certain large multinational businesses, but if implemented, could result in the removal of unilateral digital services tax initiatives described above.
+In addition, the Organization for Economic Cooperation and Development has proposed the Pillar One framework as part of the OECD/G20 Base Erosion and Profit Shifting Project, which would revise existing profit allocation and nexus rules to require profit allocation based on location of sales versus physical presence for certain large multinational businesses, but if implemented, could result in the removal of unilateral digital services tax initiatives described above.

 Any developments or changes in federal, state, or international tax laws or tax rulings could adversely affect our compliance costs, effective tax rate, and our operating results.